 Relay invoiced the restaurant for the service provided, and paid-out its couriers through its online banking portal, logging in and initiating single payments to each courier’s bank account on a weekly basis.

-Relay saw a 30% increase in courier registration completion, and reduced individual courier onboarding time by 50%.
+With Dwolla, Relay saw a 30% increase in courier registration completion, and reduced individual courier onboarding time by 50%.

 Life After Dwolla Is Automated